Azania (Somalia): Declaration of independence

 On 3 April 2011, after several days of fighting with Kenyan air support, the TFG and the Raskamboni Movement took Dhobley, a town few kilometers from the Kenyan border, from al-Shabaab.
 On the same day, a Nairobi conference declared the state of Azania (sometimes also referred to as Jubaland) and named Mohamed Abdi Mohamed "Gandhi" to be the President.
 Gandhi declared that Azania's top priority was to fight al-Shabaab.
 "Our aim of establishing this administration is to first liberate these regions," he said.
 "We are not breaking away from Somalia."
-On 7 April, Azania controlled a small area centered on Dhobley.

 Azania's control of Dhobley was contested by a rival Kenya-backed militia, the Raskamboni Movement, which had also fought to take Dhobley.
 While the Azania project was largely supported by Kenyan intellectual and political circles, Raskamboni had support among Kenyan-Somali officers.
 In May 2011, TFG officials welcomed a delegation from Azania to Dhobley.
 However, Raskamboni commanders refused to attend the lunch and a short gun battle erupted between the Azania and Raskamboni groups.
 Later, a Raskamboni spokesman claimed that there was no conflict with Azania.
 As of September, both Azania and Raskamboni had forces contesting Dhobley.

-In Northern Jubaland, the Ahlu Sunna Waljamaa'a (ASWJ) occupied Luk and Garbahare in Gedo region by May 2011.
-However, ASWJ also refused to recognize the Azania administration.
+However, Ahlu Sunna Waljamaa'a (ASWJ) also refused to recognize the Azania administration.
 On 29 June 2011, Mohamed Abdi Kalil, the governor of Gedo region for the TFG, accused the Azania government of having links to al-Shabab and, moreover, fighting alongside them against the TFG.